Clerestory: Gothic period

-Modern clerestory windows for energy-efficient buildings
+Today

 Modern clerestories often are defined as vertical windows, located on high walls, extending up from the roofline, designed to allow light and breezes into a space, without compromising privacy.
 Factory buildings often are built with clerestory windows; modern housing designs sometimes include them as well.

 Modern clerestory windows may have another especially important role, besides daylighting and ventilation: they can be part of passive solar strategies, in very energy-efficient buildings (passive houses and zero-energy buildings).

 To that end, clerestories are used in conjunction with stone, brick, concrete, and other high-mass walls and floors, properly positioned to store solar heat gains during the hotter parts of the day – allowing the walls and the floor to act as a heat bank during the cooler parts of the day.

 Clerestories – in passive solar strategies – should be properly located (typically in the sunny side of the building) and protected from the summer's sun by rooflines, overhangs, recessed thick walls, or other architectural elements, in order to prevent overheating during the cooling season.

-Transportation

-Clerestory roofs were used on railway carriages (known as "clerestory carriages") from the mid-nineteenth century to the 1930s.
+In transportation

+Clerestory roofs were incorporated into the designs of many railway passenger cars and trams Commonwealth English) / streetcars (American English & Canadian English) from about 1860 to the 1930s.
+They increased the daylight and ventilation available to passengers.

+In the US, the railroad clerestory roof was also known as the "lantern roof".

-The first Pullman coaches in England had clerestory roofs, and were imported and assembled at Derby, where Pullman set up an assembly plant in conjunction with the Midland Railway, a predecessor of the London Midland and Scottish Railway (LMS).
+The first Pullman coaches in the UK had clerestory roofs.
+They were imported from the US and assembled at Derby, where Pullman set up an assembly plant in conjunction with the Midland Railway, a predecessor of the London Midland and Scottish Railway (LMS).
 The first coach, a sleeping car named "Midland", was assembled and ready for trial-running in January 1874.

+In the UK when coaches were equipped with gas lighting, a clerestory was normally incorporated to improve ventilation near the lamps, in order to improve combustion and reduce the risk of carbon monoxide poisoning.

 The last clerestory-roofed trains on the London Underground were the 'Q' stock, which were withdrawn from operation in 1971.

-Clerestories were also used in early double-decker buses, giving better ventilation and headroom in the centre corridor, as well as better illumination.
+Clerestories were also used in early British double-decker buses, giving better ventilation and headroom in the centre corridor, as well as better illumination.

 The Volkswagen Type 2 Kombi, or Transport, commonly called the Microbus, came in a deluxe version with clerestory windows.
 VW made the Samba from 1961 to 1967 in several versions, which had as many as 23 windows, and it is highly prized by collectors.

-The clerestory is known as "mollycroft roof", as well, especially in Romany and other caravans, e.g., vardos.
+In the UK, the style is also known as "mollycroft roof", especially in Romany caravans, such as vardos, and other caravans.